kylekovac/abautomator-cc-success-stories/README.md

     - `exit` this Docker container
 - Standup the Flask app Docker container
     - Navigate to `http://localhost:8000/primary/`.
 Voila!
 Your experiment results.
-- (Warming) Having the two Docker containers open at the same time will hog a majority of your systems's memory
+- **(Warning)** Having the two Docker containers open at the same time will hog a majority of your systems's memory
-- (Optional) If you want to debug/more control over workflow there is a `notebooks/exp_playground.ipynb` file available through the jupyter Docker container.
+- **(Optional)** If you want to debug/more control over workflow there is a `notebooks/exp_playground.ipynb` file available through the jupyter Docker container.
 This can also be used to save your experiment charts for upload to Google Drive

 ## Setup